cubblesmasters/react-js/README.md

 ### Accessing a Cubbles component from a React component

-A way to access an elementary Cubbles component from a React component is by passing a reference to a method (e.g. the setter of a slot value) using a `prop`.
-In the React component you just need to call it; i.e. `this.props.prop()`:
+A way to access an elementary Cubbles component from a React component is by passing a reference to a method (e.g. the setter of a slot value) using a `myPropMethod`.
+In the React component you just need to call it; i.e. `this.props.myPropMethod()`:

 ```javascript
 import MyReactComponent from './path-to-react-element'; // import the react component